 Incident Investigation Using a written procedure, provide a team investigation of any incident which results in, or could reasonably result in, a catastrophic release of a highly hazardous chemical.
 Each investigation must be documented in a written report and findings and recommendations resolved in a timely manner.
-Emergency Planning and Response Establish and implement an emergency action plan for the entire plant that is in compliance with 29 CFR 1910.38(a) and that also addresses small releases.
-Compliance Audits Ensure that the PSM program is operating in an integrated and effective manner in compliance with PSM requirements.
+Emergency Planning and Response Establish and implement an emergency action plan for the entire plant that complies with 29 CFR 1910.38(a) and that also addresses small releases.
+Compliance Audit Ensure that the PSM program is operating in an integrated and effective manner in compliance with PSM requirements.
 Trade Secrets Ensure all information is available to support the PSM Rule.
 When necessary, confidentiality or nondisclosure agreements may be used.

-(Mechanical Integrity) and all factors for safe operation must be reviewed (Pre-startup Safety Review [PSR]) before that portion of the process is brought back on line.
-The piping and instrumentation diagrams (P&IDs) and other engineering drawings must be revised to show the asmodified configuration of the system (PSI).
+The new pressure relief system must be inspected and tested (Mechanical Integrity) and all factors for safe operation must be reviewed (Pre-startup Safety Review [PSR]) before that portion of the process is brought back on line.
+The piping and instrumentation diagrams (P&IDs) and other engineering drawings must be revised to show the as-modified configuration of the system (PSI).
 The rationale and information about the changes must be available for review by employees and their representatives (Employee Involvement).
 Using this information, the PrHA is updated to account for potential hazards associated with the new equipment.
 Also, inspection and maintenance procedures and training must be updated (Mechanical Integrity, Operating Procedures, Training).